SHeDAISY: 1999–2001: The Whole SHeBANG and Brand New Year

 Lyric Street released SHeDAISY's debut album The Whole SHeBANG on May 11, 1999.
 Kristyn co-wrote all eleven of its songs.
 Dann Huff produced the album and also alternated with Shelby's brother Gordon on electric guitar.
 Other musicians on the project included bassist Mike Brignardello (with whom Huff previously recorded in the band Giant), drummers Vinnie Colaiuta and Paul Leim, steel guitar players Dan Dugmore and Paul Franklin, and mandolin player Jonathan Yudkin.
 "Little Good-Byes", co-written with Deere and Kenny Greenberg, was the lead single.
 By the middle of the year, this song peaked at number three on the U.S. Billboard Hot Country Singles & Tracks (now called Hot Country Songs) chart and 43 on the Billboard Hot 100.
 Afterward, "This Woman Needs" also became a top-ten hit on the country charts by year's end.
 It was followed by "I Will...
 But", which accounted for their highest country music peak of number two in 2000.
 Like "Little Good-Byes", it also peaked at 43 on the Hot 100.
 Following this song was "Lucky 4 You (Tonight I'm Just Me)" with a Billboard country peak of number eleven.
 Both "I Will...
 But" and "Lucky 4 You" were also co-written by Deere, with Coley McCabe also assisting on the latter.
-The last single off the album, the Richard Marx co-write "Still Holding Out for You", was a minor Hot Country Songs chart hit in 2001.
+The last single off the album, "Still Holding Out for You", was co-written by Richard Marx and was a minor Hot Country Songs chart hit in 2001.
 Before being issued as a single, it was the B-side of "Little Good-Byes".